veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

 ---
-title: "Getting started with Anka Build Cloud on Linux Using Docker"
+title: "Getting started with Anka Build Cloud on Linux using Docker"
-linkTitle: "Run Anka Build Cloud on Linux Using Docker"
+linkTitle: "Run Anka Build Cloud on Linux using Docker"
 weight: 3
 description: >
   Set up your Anka Build Cloud on Linux.
 ---

-Welcome! this tutorial will guide you through setting up your Anka Build Cloud on Linux using Docker and docker-compose.
+Welcome!
+This tutorial will guide you through setting up your Anka Build Cloud on Linux using Docker and docker-compose.

 ## Necessary hardware

-1. A machine running Linux to install Anka Controller + Registry on.
+1. A machine running Linux to install the Anka Controller & Registry.
-2. At least one Mac running Mac OS to install Anka CLI as a Node.
+2. A Mac to install Anka CLI as a Node.

-> ***note***
+> ***NOTE***
 > While it's possible to run docker on mac, it's not recommended.
-> Performance should be far from optimal.
+An Anka Controller & Registry package exists.

 ## Necessary software
-We will be using on your Linux machine, so if you don't have docker and docker-compose installed please install it now.
+1. Docker and Docker Compose
-{{< ext-link href="https://docs.docker.com/install/" text="Install docker" >}}.
+    - {{< ext-link href="https://docs.docker.com/install/" text="Install docker" >}}.
-{{< ext-link href="https://docs.docker.com/compose/install/" text="Install docker-compose" >}}.
+    - {{< ext-link href="https://docs.docker.com/compose/install/" text="Install docker-compose" >}}.
 Be sure to follow the {{< ext-link href="https://docs.docker.com/install/linux/linux-postinstall/" text="Post Installation setup" >}} in order to run docker-compose without using sudo.

-## What we will do in this tutorial
-1. Create your first VM
-2. Install Anka Controller and Registry
-3. Add one or more Macs as Nodes
-4. Start a VM instance using the Anka Build Cloud web interface

-## Step 1.
-Create your first VM

-**Perform the following steps on a mac machine that is intended to be a Node.**

-{{< include file="shared/content/en/docs/Getting Started/partials/_first-vm.md" >}}
+{{< include file="shared/content/en/docs/Getting Started/partials/_step1.md" >}}
-For more commands and options, see [Command Reference]({{< relref "docs/Anka CLI/commands.md" >}}).
-While you wait for the VM creation, continue and perform step 2.

 ## Step 2.
-Install Anka Controller and Registry
+Install Anka Controller & Registry

-**Perform the following steps on the machine intended to run the Controller and Registry**
+**Perform the following steps on the machine intended to run the Controller & Registry**

 ### Download the tar package
 Download the file called "Cloud Controller & Registry (Run on Linux Instance)" from {{< ext-link href="https://veertu.com/download-anka-build" text="Anka Build Download page" >}}.